koszullab/pareidolia/README.rst

 Multi-sample change detection in Hi-C patterns

-Pareidolia for detects changes in intensities of a specific pattern (e.g. chromatin loops and domain borders) from Hi-C maps.
+Pareidolia detects changes in intensities for a specific pattern (e.g. chromatin loops and domain borders) from Hi-C maps.
 It can be used to compare samples from different conditions and use multiple replicates to improve results.

 This toolkit exploits `Chromosight <https://github.com/koszullab/chromosight>`_ correlation maps, allowing the same method to detect changes in different Hi-C patterns (e.g. loops or borders).